meanthemes/meanMenu/README.md

 A menu system for responsive designs, media query independent.

-And yes, it works with jQuery 2.0.
+And yes, it works with jQuery 2.0 - obviously IE 7 & 8 will not work.

 Live Demo:
 <a href="http://www.meanthemes.com/demo/meanmenu/demo.html">http://www.meanthemes.com/demo/meanmenu/demo.html</a>